There’s a lot that can be said, or rather, generalized, about a person based on the generation they were born in.

 Each has certain marketing tactics they respond to better than others.
 To help you better understand each generation and how to target them, let’s breakdown their characteristics and differences.

 Each generation has grown up under different circumstances and lived through events that have shaped their values and the way they live life.
-To further understand each generation, let’s dive into different characteristics (See a more in-depth comparison here).
+To further understand each generation, let’s dive into different characteristics.

 Events throughout history impact each generation differently.
 While some generations live through the same events, they experience them during different periods of their lives, which impacts the generations differently.